gchen1295/gchen1295/README.md

 # Hello! 😄

    Welcome to my Github.
 If you found this by accident let me introduce myself.
 I am a freelance web developer based in NYC with a love for Node JS.
 My current skills focus around backend development.
+Lately I have been working on developing my Node JS skills with projects related to ECommerce and working on my frontend skills.

 ## Languages:
  - Javascript ( Typescript & Node JS )
  - C++

-## Software:
+## Technologies I Use:
  - MongoDB
+ - LowDB
  - Docker
+ - React
+ - Bootstrap / Sass

  ## Currently Working On:
  - [Osiris Software](https://osirisrafflebot.com/)